ClaretWheel1481/ChatWhiz/README.md

 Switch between OpenAI, Deepseek and other AI models at any time, and locally store API Key and dialog content to provide a seamless and secure dialog experience.

+## Notice

+This project is still in development.
+If you encounter any issues, please submit an issue or pull request.

 ## Features

 - Support OpenAI, Deepseek and other AI models (more to come)
 - Local storage of API Key and dialog content to ensure data security
 - Custom primary color (Only available on mobile)
+- Markdown support in chat content

 ## Screenshots